AcademySoftwareFoundation/tac/process/lifecycle.md

 Sandbox Stage projects should provide a quarterly report to the TAC outlining its progress on completing the requirements for the Incubation Stage.
 If a project fails to provide these reports after a TAC request, the TAC may vote to remove the project from the Sandbox stage.

 Projects in the Sandbox Stage are expected to move to the [Incubation Stage](#incubation-stage) within one year.
-Sandbox Projects may propose to be reviewed to move to the Incubation Stage at any time by adding the review to a future TAC meeting agenda ( minimum two-week notice required ) or may be moved to the Incubation Stage during its annual review.
+Sandbox Projects may propose to be reviewed to move to the Incubation Stage during its regularly scheduled [Annual Review](review_cycle); projects can also request to hold their annual review early if they have completed the requirements before its scheduled [Annual Review](review_cycle).

-At the project's annual review [Annual Review](review_cycle), the TAC will vote to either:
+At the project's [Annual Review](review_cycle), the TAC will vote to either:

 * Move the project to the Incubation Stage if it meets the requirement for that stage.
-* Renew the project at the Sandbox Stage if it feels that it will move to the Incubation Stage by the next Annual Review.
+* Renew the project at the Sandbox Stage if it feels it will move to the Incubation Stage by the next Annual Review.
 * Move the project to the [Archive Stage](#archive-stage).
 In this case, the trademark and any other assets will be returned to the project maintainers or an organization they designate.

 ## Incubation Stage